Steiner Type Packing Problems in Digraphs: A Survey: Directed Steiner tree packing problem

 \section{Directed Steiner tree packing problem}

 As shown in the following two former subsections, the complexity for the decision version of {\sc IDSTP} and {\sc ADSTP} on general digraphs, symmetric digraphs and Eulerian digraphs have been completely determined.
 The hardness of approximation of both {\sc ADSTP} and {\sc IDSTP} will be mentioned.
-In the last subsection, we will also introduce two related topics: directed tree connectivity and arc-disjoint branchings.
+In the last subsection, we will also introduce three related topics: directed tree connectivity, independent directed Steiner trees and arc-disjoint branchings.